 Mune is the back ridge of the blade.
 There are 3 different types of Mune according to the design – Ihori (standard 2 surfaces), Mitsu (3 surfaces) and Maru (rounded surface).

-Ha is the sharp cutting edge of the blade.
 Hada is the visible design of the grain on the sword steel.
 The shape of the grain is a direct result of the way the sword was folded when forging.

 Tsuba is the cross-guard made of steel, copper, silver or some other durable metal to prevent the hand from sliding to the blade during thrusting action and also to protect the hand from enemy attacks.
-Nothing to do with Captain Tsubasa (wing).
+Nothing to do with Captain Tsubasa ;)

 Tsuka is the hilt or handle made of wood and normally wrapped in ray skin.